← All gearSTARTER KIT

 LOOK FORLeather welding-style gloves with long cuffs.

-Compare on Amazon ↗Butcher paper or heavy foil
+Compare heat-safe gloves on Amazon ↗Butcher paper or heavy foil

 Your way through the stall.
 Paper breathes and protects bark; foil is faster and easier for ribs.